awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 New volumes created from existing EBS snapshots load lazily in the background\.
 This means that after a volume is created from a snapshot, there is no need to wait for all of the data to transfer from Amazon S3 to your EBS volume before your attached instance can start accessing the volume and all its data\.
 If your instance accesses data that hasn't yet been loaded, the volume immediately downloads the requested data from Amazon S3, and continues loading the rest of the data in the background\.

 EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
+You can also encrypt a volume on\-the\-fly while restoring it from an unencrypted snapshot\.
 Encrypted volumes can only be attached to selected instance types\.
 For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.

 Because of security constraints, you cannot directly restore an EBS volume from a shared encrypted snapshot that you do not own\.
 You must first create a copy of the snapshot, which you will own\.
 You can then restore a volume from that copy\.
 For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)\.